To introduce myself: I'm Dorothy Landoll and a member of the Association of Professional Genealogists

 I researched ancestor information for the BBC show "Who Do You Think You Are" as well as located current relatives living on the family land for the subject of the show.

 I've been researching genealogy since 1965.
-I've published three family history books and researched several hundred family trees for others over the years.
+I've published three family history books (two for our DRT chapter) and researched several hundred family trees for others over the years.
 I worked for many years for an attorney and understand the need for confidentiality and proof.

 These records tell us where our ancestors lived, something about how they made their living and how successful they were, who their children were and where they are buried.
 Not all records are available for all ancestors.
 Some were never filed and some were in courthouses that burned.